Who: Audience members and panelists consist of:

 - Personal Data Governance

-Each edition results in the publication of a global insights digital report, which is a collection of insights from each participating jurisdiction, along with additional research performed by the global team.
+Each edition results in the publication of a global insights digital report, which is a collection of insights from each participating jurisdiction, along with additional research performed by the global team and expert contributors.

 View: #WLS2019 Global Report